-&lt;sup>A13The state level data on ethnic populations are from the 2000 Decennial Census, which include information on the state level populations for different ethnic groups, including White Americans, African Americans, American Indian and Alaska Natives, Asian Americans and others.
+AThe state level data on ethnic populations are from the 2000 Decennial Census, which include information on the state level population for different ethnic groups, including White Americans, African Americans, American Indian and Alaska Natives, Asian Americans and others.

-&lt;sup>A14The state level land cover data are obtained from the United States Department of Agriculture (USDA) which include information on the acreages of cropland, grassland pasture and range, forest, urban area and other lands.
+AlThe state level land cover data are obtained from the United States Department of Agriculture (USDA) which include information on the acreages of cropland, grassland pasture and range, forest, urban area and other lands.